edheltzel/flightdeck-esbuild/README.md

 ## Getting Started

-Flightdeck leverages a Javascript ecosystem using NodeJs.
-So some very basic knowledge of Node should be had when using Flightdeck as your launchpad.
+All version of Flightdeck use a NodeJS ecosystem.
+So a very minimal and basic knowledge of Node should be had when using Flightdeck as your launchpad.

 > In the future, we plan to include Docker and make all Flightdeck starters available as Yeoman and/or NPM packages.